hmisonne/UdacityReact/01_MyReads/README.md

 # MyReads Project

 This project is part of the Udacity React NanoDegree Program.
-A template as been provided with a static example with CSS and HTML markup.
-The goal of this project is to add interactivity to the app by refactoring the static code with React.js.
+The goal was to convert a static example of the CSS and HTML markup into a dynamic React App with interactivity.

 ## App functionalities

-This apps allows users to organize their books into 3 categories (shelves): "Currently Reading", "Want to Read" and "Read".
+This app allows users to organize their books into 3 categories (shelves): "Currently Reading", "Want to Read" and "Read".
 The user can search for new books and add or remove books from their shelves.
 This app is using react-router-dom for the navigation between pages.

 ## Getting started